djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 - increasing semivariance until roughly 40-60 m;
 - a plateau near 3.0.

-A reasonable first interpretation might be:
+A reasonable initial interpretation is:

 #### Nugget